This is an Education Scotland leadership programme.

-No previous enquiry or formal leadership experience is required to apply, however applicants are asked to complete an online form providing us with some information about themselves, their professional learning and expectations of the programme.
+No previous enquiry or formal leadership experience is required to apply, however applicants are asked to complete a short, online form, see link below.

 Although applications are open to all, because you require time out of school we recommend that you discuss your application with your line manager.